Imputation using training labels and classification via label imputation: Experiments

-We compare the imputation using labels (IUL) with the direct imputation on training data approach (DI) by splitting a dataset into training and testing sets with a ratio of 6:4 and simulating missing rates $20\% - 80\%$ on the training input.
-Then, we simulate missing completely at random data in both the training and testing sets.
-Here, the missing rate is the ratio between the number of missing entries and the total number of entries.
-After missing data generation, the data is scaled to $[-1,1]$ and impute the data.
-Next, for the classification datasets, we measure the classification accuracy on the testing set using imputed data.
-Each experiment is repeated ten times, and we measure the MSE between the imputed and original values on the testing set.
+\textbf{Comparing IUL with DI:} In addition, we compare the Imputation Using Labels (IUL) with the Direct Imputation (DI) on the training data approach by simulating missing completely at random data in both the training and testing sets.
+Next, for the classification datasets, we measure the classification accuracy on the test set using imputed data, as well as the MSE between the imputed and original values on the testing set.
 Generally, when we achieve better-imputed data, reflected by a lower MSE, we typically expect improved model performance.
 However, since the input data may also contain inherent noise, MSE alone may not fully capture the model’s effectiveness.
-Therefore, to provide a more comprehensive evaluation, we assess performance using accuracy alongside MSE, ensuring that both error minimization and classification success are considered.
+Therefore, to provide a more comprehensive evaluation, we also assess performance using accuracy alongside MSE, ensuring that both error minimization and classification success are considered.

-In addition, we compare CBMI with the two-step approach of \textit{Imputation} using missForest/MICE and then \textit{Classification} using Random Forest Classifier \citep{breiman2001random}, abbreviated as IClf, and using Random Forest Classifier directly on missing data.
-The reason for choosing Random Forest as the Classifier is to facilitate fair comparison with CBMI, which relies on Random Forest to impute missing values.
-The stopping criterion for missForest is the default in the missingpy package\footnote{https://pypi.org/project/missingpy/}.

-The datasets for the experiments are from the UCI Machine Learning repository \citep{Dua:2019} and are described in Table~\ref{tab-datasets}.
-For each dataset, we simulate missing data with missing rates $r$ ranging between 0\% - 80\%.
-Each experiment is repeated ten times, and the training-to-testing ratio is 6:4, and we report the mean $\pm$ standard deviation from the runs for both the accuracy and the running time.
-We also conducted the experiments in two settings: the test set is fully observed, and the test set has missing values.
-In case the test set is fully observed, the missing rate $r$ is the missing rate for simulating missing values on training data only.
-In the case where there are missing values in the dataset, the missing values are generated with the same missing rates as in the training input.

-For a fair comparison, for IClf, if the test set contains missing data, then it is merged with the train set for imputation.
-Note that this is only for the imputation of the test set only.
-The imputation of the training data is independent of the testing data.
-The codes for this paper at \url{https://github.com/thunguyen177/iul-cbmi}.